-- It is a type of bond that the holder can convert into shares of common stock in the issuing company or cash of equal value, at an agreed-upon price.
+A Convertible Bond or CB is a type of bond that the holder can convert into shares of common stock in the issuing company at an agreed-upon price and time.

-- You can contact those sell-side analysts to get the reports that covered Pacific Basin.
-You can refer to Investors – Share Information – Research Coverage section for the relevant contacts.
+You may contact sell-side analysts directly at the contact details provided in Investors – Share Information – Research Coverage section for the relevant contacts.

-- The webcast and transcript are available in the Investors – Financial Disclosures – Presentations, Webcasts & Calls section.
+Webcasts and transcripts are available in the Investors – Presentations, Webcasts & Calls section.

-- Please send your questions and comments to firstname.lastname@example.org or call us at 852-2233 7000 and we will respond to your enquiry as soon as possible.
+Please send your enquiries and comments to firstname.lastname@example.org or call us at +852 2233 7000 and we will respond as quickly as possible.

-You can subscribe our Email Alert, as well as follow us on social media channels including Facebook, Twitter, Linkedin and WeChat.
-You can find more information in the Investors – Contact Points for Investors section and Media – Social Media section for details.
+You can subscribe to email alerts and follow us on social media channels including Facebook, Twitter, Linkedin, Youtube and WeChat.
+You can find more information in the Investor Contacts for Investors section and Media – Social Media section for details.

 Annual General Meeting and Shareholders' questions

-- An Annual General Meeting is a meeting of the members held annually by the Company at which every registered holder of the Company is entitled to attend and vote.
+An Annual General Meeting is a meeting of the Company’s members (our shareholders) held annually by the Company at which every registered shareholder of the Company is entitled to attend and vote on the resolutions tabled.

-It is usual practice for the Company to seek for a general mandate to repurchase shares at each AGM though the Directors may not have any intention to repurchase any shares at the time of the AGM and they would exercise the power to repurchase in circumstances only where they consider that the repurchase would be in the best interests of the Company and the Shareholders as a whole and in circumstances where they consider that the shares can be repurchased on terms favourable to the Company.
+It is usual practice at each AGM for the Company (and other listed companies) to seek from its shareholders a general mandate to repurchase shares even though the Directors may not intend to pursue a repurchase of shares at the time of the AGM.
+The Board would exercise its power to repurchase shares only in circumstances in which they consider such share repurchase to be in the best interests of the Company and the Shareholders as a whole, and in circumstances where they consider that the shares can be repurchased on terms favourable to the Company.

 Tel: +852 2862 8555